LoginRadius/engineering-portal/content/using-pgp-encryption-with-nodejs/index.md

 ### Generating keys

 When generating private and public PGP keys with OpenPGP, you can define which curve to use in Elliptic-curve cryptography.
-In this example we use Ed25519 for its performance and small key size.
-For the full list of curves you can choose from, refer to OpenPGP.js docs.
+In this example, we use Ed25519 for its performance and small key size.
+For the full list of curves, you can choose from, refer to OpenPGP.js docs.

-You also need to define a passphrase, which is used to decrypt files along with the private key.
+You also need to define a passphrase used to decrypt files and the private key.
 In practice, this should be a strong, randomized secret generated for a single-use.

 ```
 // generate-keys.js